 - Remove from the oven and let cool for 10 minutes in the pan.
 Then remove the loaf from the pan (you can lift it up with the parchment paper) and transfer to a cooling rack to cool for at least an hour.

 - While the bread cools, make the glaze.
-Whisk together the powdered sugar, vanilla extract and non-dairy milk*.
+Whisk together the powdered sugar, vanilla extract, and milk.
 Start with 1 Tablespoon and add more milk as needed to reach your desired glaze consistency.
 Pour the glaze over the loaf to coat, then slice and enjoy!

 SO good!
 I wish I could leave a picture of my pumpkin loaf.
 Jess, I absolutely love your content!
 You’re my go-to when I need a discard recipe!
 Thank you so much for all your videos, recipes, and just being awesome in general!